GabeScott/standard-works-vault/General Conference/2001 October - Doctrine of Inclusion.md

 First, get to know your neighbors.
 Learn about their families, their work, their views.
 Get together with them, if they are willing, and do so without being pushy and without any ulterior motives.
 Friendship should never be offered as a means to an end; it can and should be an end unto itself.
 I received a letter from a woman who recently moved to Utah, a small part of which I quote: “I must tell you, Elder Ballard, that when I greet my neighbors, or if I wave to them, they do not acknowledge my greeting.
 If I pass them while taking my morning or evening walk, my salutation is not returned.
 Other people of color consistently express similar negative responses to friendly gestures.”
 If members of the Church are among her neighbors, surely they must know that this should not happen.
 Let us cultivate meaningful relationships of mutual trust and understanding with people from different backgrounds and beliefs.

-Second, I believe it would be good if we eliminated a couple of phrases from our vocabulary: “nonmember” and “non-Mormon.”
-Such phrases can be demeaning and even belittling.
+Second, I believe it would be good if we eliminated a couple of phrases from our vocabulary: *nonmember* and *non-Mormon.* Such phrases can be demeaning and even belittling.
 Personally, I don’t consider myself to be a “non-Catholic” or a “non-Jew.”
 I am a Christian.
 I am a member of The Church of Jesus Christ of Latter-day Saints.
 That is how I prefer to be identified—for who and what I am, as opposed to being identified for what I am not.
 Let us extend that same courtesy to those who live among us.
 If a collective description is needed, then “neighbors” seems to work well in most cases.

 And third, if neighbors become testy or frustrated because of some disagreement with The Church of Jesus Christ of Latter-day Saints or with some law we support for moral reasons, please don’t suggest to them—even in a humorous way—that they consider moving someplace else.
 I cannot comprehend how any member of our Church can even think such a thing!
 Our pioneer ancestors were driven from place to place by uninformed and intolerant neighbors.
 They experienced extraordinary hardship and persecution because they thought, acted, and believed differently from others.
 If our history teaches us nothing else, it should teach us to respect the rights of all people to peacefully coexist with one another.

 I now speak to all those who are not of our faith.
 If there are issues of concern, let us talk about them.
 We want to be helpful.
 Please understand, however, that our doctrines and teachings are set by the Lord, so sometimes we will have to agree to disagree with you, but we can do so without being disagreeable.
 In our communities we can and must work together in an atmosphere of courtesy, respect, and civility.
 Here in Utah, a group of concerned citizens formed the Alliance for Unity.
 This effort has been endorsed by our Church as well as other churches and organizations.
-One of its purposes is “to seek to build a community where differing viewpoints are acknowledged and valued.”
+One of its purposes is “to seek to help build a community where differing viewpoints are acknowledged and valued” (“Alliance for Unity: Statement of Purpose” \[accompanying First Presidency letter of 20 Sept.
+2001\]).
 Perhaps there has never been a more important time for neighbors all around the world to stand together for the common good of one another.

 Just hours before He began the painful physical and spiritual processes of the Atonement, the Savior met with His Apostles to partake of the Feast of the Passover—His Last Supper—and to give them the final instructions He would give them in mortality.
 Among these teachings is the stirring, life-changing declaration: “A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.

-“By this shall all men know that ye are my disciples, if ye have love one to another” (John 13:34–35).
+“By this shall all men know that ye are my disciples, if ye have love one to another” ([[John 13.34|John 13:34–35]][[John 13.35|]]).

-That is what Jesus taught His disciples—including “a certain lawyer”—through the parable of the good Samaritan.
+That is what Jesus taught His disciples, including “a certain lawyer,” through the parable of the good Samaritan.
 And that is what He is teaching us today through living prophets and apostles.
 Love one another.
 Be kind to one another despite our deepest differences.
 Treat one another with respect and civility.
 I know and testify that Jesus is the Christ, our Savior and Redeemer, and I know that He expects all of us to follow His admonition to be better neighbors, to which I testify in the name of Jesus Christ, amen.